vignu10/vignu10/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on High Efficiency Data Models
+- 🔭 I’m currently working on Vue JS
 - 🌱 I’m currently learning Tensorflow
 - 👯 I’m looking to collaborate on Web Development
 - 🤔 I’m looking for help with PyTorch